Meshtastic Devices

 Next Steps

-Once you have a device, download the Meshtastic app (iOS, Android, or desktop), pair it via Bluetooth, and set your device's region.
+Once you have a device, download the Meshtastic App (iOS, Android, or desktop), pair it via Bluetooth, and set your device's region.
 The default "LongFast" channel will connect you to other nearby nodes automatically.
 It's a good idea to leave the device on for a couple of days and then check it.
 From there, experiment with settings, test range, and start building your local network.

 For more advanced configuration, check the official Meshtastic documentation.